 Momentum – In Gita Verse 2.9 Sañjaya said: Having spoken thus, Arjuna, chastiser of enemies, told Kṛṣṇa, “Govinda, I shall not fight,” and fell silent.

-Arjuna as soon as he became unconscious towards himself he went and got stuck to one side.
-Now creating the momentum to move to the other side.
-As he knew that if he wouldn’t fight the war he would be carrying this guilt for the rest of his life.
+Once Arjuna lost self-awareness, he became stuck on one side, creating momentum to swing to the other.
+He knew that if he did not fight, he would carry the guilt for the rest of his life.

 Tags: